-- Pour the Brussels sprouts onto the air fry tray over the sink so that any sauce drippings drip into the sink, then place it o the counter to evenly distribute the coated brussels sprouts on your air fryer tray.
+- To air fry, line an air fryer tray with a silicone baking mat, then pour the Brussels sprouts onto the mat and evenly distribute them.
+If not using a baking mat, pour the Brussels sprouts onto the air fryer tray over the sink so that any sauce drippings drip into the sink.
 When the air fryer is ready, put them in to roast.
-If they don’t look sufficiently roasted after 9 minutes, add another minute until they do.
-If oven roasting, evenly distribute them on a parchment-lined baking sheet and roast them for 20 minutes; add more time until they reach the desired color.
+If they don’t look sufficiently roasted after 9 minutes, add another minute at a time until they do.
+If oven roasting, evenly distribute them on a silicone or parchment-lined baking sheet and roast them for 20 minutes; add more time until they reach the desired color.

-- Sprinkle with the garlic powder, if using, plus your desired amount of salt and pepper, and serve.
+- Sprinkle with the garlic salt, if using, and pepper, then serve.
 Best eaten immediately.

 - Cook to a minimum temperature of 165 °F (74 °C)